NorthStarUAS/.github/profile/README.md

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.

+## January 2025: House cleaning

+Less activity this month.
+I have been doing some house keeping to make field names more consistently include their units and have been slowly pushing those changes through the ecosystem.
+I also separated the Simluator and SysId work into two separate repositories in anticipation of more cleanly packaging the Simulator tools for reuse.

 ## December 2024: Pushing forward (and another flight test?)

 I would love to find at least one more day in 2024 with light winds, moderate temps, and time in my schedule to go out and test all the fixes and updates since mid-november.
 There is also plenty more work to do porting the remaining tasks (parametric path following, glide and excitation tasks, and survey route generation.)
 If I get bored with that, I really hope to get back working on my ideas of generating control laws directly from flight test data (just fly around a bit ...) along with generating a functional flight simulator for HIL testing also directly from flight test data.